Picking Winners in Daily Fantasy Sports Using Integer Programming: Problem Formulation

+\hunter{where $\mathcal{G}\subset \left\{0, 1 \right\}^p$ is some general feasible region.
+For constructing the first entry we solve the integer program \eqref{eq:ip_general}, but we omit the covariance constraint from the problem.}

 The greedy approach only constrains the covariance of a lineup with the previous lineups, whereas a non-greedy approach would limit all pairwise covariances.
-By only constraining the covariance with previous lineups, the number of overlap constraints is linear in the number of previous entries.
+By only constraining the covariance with previous lineups, the number of {covariance} constraints is linear in the number of previous entries.
 The variance constraints are non-linear in this formulation.
 We can introduce auxiliary variables to make this formulation linear as is standard in many integer programming formulations.
-However, we take a different approach when we apply this approach to fantasy sports contests.
-We will make certain assumptions on the underlying distribution of the resources which allow us to makes these constraints linear.
-We will see that this allows the integer program to be solved very quickly and still perform well in real applications.
+However, we take a different approach when we apply this approach to fantasy sports contests in Section \ref{sec:algorithm}.
+We will make certain assumptions on the underlying distribution of the resources{,} which allow us to makes these constraints linear.
+We will see that this allows the integer program to be solved quickly{,} and {it} still {performs} well in real applications.

-Our greedy integer programming formulation gives one the flexibility to choose the parameters $\epsilon_i$ and $\gamma_{ij}$.
+Our {approach} gives one the flexibility to choose the parameters $\epsilon_i$ and $\gamma_{iq}$.
 We may want the first few entries' covariances to be lower in order to force exploration of the space of entries, while for later entries this constraint can be relaxed to avoid excluding entries with large means.
-However, we will see that using a single value for $\gamma_{ij}$ and for $\epsilon_i$ works well in several applications.
-In addition, we will also see that the choice of the value for $\gamma_{ij}$ depends upon the size of the space of resources.
+However, we will see that using a single value for $\gamma_{iq}$ and for $\epsilon_i$ works well in practice.
+In addition, we will also see that the choice of the value for $\gamma_{iq}$ depends upon the size of the space of resources.